IIIF/api/source/presentation/4.0/index.md

 * The `metadata` label and value pairs are for display to the user rather than for machines to interpret.
 * The `rights` property is always a single string value which is a URI.
 * Any resource can have a `provider` property which a client can display to the user.
 This typically tells the user who the publisher is and how they might be contacted.
 The value of this property is an [Agent](model/#agent).
-* The `service` property speficifies a software application that a client might interact with to gain additional information or functionality, in this case, the IIIF Image API.
+* The `service` property specifies a software application that a client might interact with to gain additional information or functionality, in this case, the IIIF Image API.
 Images in IIIF do not require an Image Service---we have included one here as an example, but do not include a service in the following image examples for brevity.
 {: .note}

 !!! warning TODO: The above should be a green class rgb(244,252,239) to distinguish from properties